mrbusche/bluesky-weekly-likes/README.md

 ### 1. Fork this repository to your GitHub account

-### 2. Set up Blue Sky credentials
+### 2. Set up Bluesky credentials
-- You'll need your Blue Sky username/handle and password
+- You'll need your Bluesky username/handle and password
-- Note: You will want to create an app-specific password for Blue Sky
+- Note: You will want to create an app-specific password for Bluesky

 ### 3. Set up email credentials
 For Gmail (recommended):